Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: METHODS

-A benefit of continuing to use energy to predict gross object motion is that, similar to conservative systems, non-conservative systems tend to move from high energy to low energy object-grasper positions.
+A benefit of continuing to use energy to predict gross part motion is that, similar to conservative systems, non-conservative systems tend to move from high energy to low energy part-gripper positions.

 However, the inclusion of friction indicates the system may not reach the absolute lowest energy state, but may instead settle at a different, higher energy state where static equilibrium is also achieved.
-This is analogous to a particle sliding down a convex sloping plane: if we assume the particle will come to a stop, its final potential energy will be equal to $mgh_f$, where $h_f$ is the particle's final height.
-As $\mu_s$ increases so does $h_f$, meaning friction prevents the system from reaching the lowest, desired energy state.
-The same is true of our object-grasper system.
+This is analogous to a box with initial velocity $v_o$ sliding down a ramp with friction, where friction prevents the box from reaching the lowest possible energy state, as shown in Fig.~\ref{figure: energy example}.
+The same is true of our part-gripper system.

-For the object-grasper system, static equilibrium states are achieved when the convex hull defined by the friction cone edges at each contact point contain the external wrench, $g_{ext}$.
-This is shown in \eqref{eq: contactWrenchHull}, where $G \in \mathcal{R}^{3 \times 3N_c}$ is the grasp matrix for a given finger configuration, $N_c$ is the number of contact points, and $c^T = [c_1, ..., c_{N_c}]$ is the vector of contact wrenches.
-For the $i$th contact wrench, where $i \leq N_c$, we have $c_i = [f_{t_i}, f_{n_i}, m_i]$ consisting of a tangential force, $f_{t_i}$, a normal force, $f_{n_i}$, and a torsional moment $m_{i}$.
-Since the contact normals lie in the plane $m_{i} = 0$.
-We assume Coulomb friction such that $|f_{t_i}| \leq \mu_s f_{n_i}$ where $\mu_s$ is the coefficient of static friction (we assume equal static and kinetic coefficients of friction).
+In this work, we consider rotationally symmetric parts and therefore static equilibrium states are achieved when the convex hull in force space defined by the friction cone edges at each contact point contain the external force, $F_{ext}$.
+This is shown in~\eqref{eq: contact force hull}, where $G^* \in \mathcal{R}^{2 \times 4N_c}$ is the force-only grasp matrix for a given finger configuration, $N_c$ is the number of contact points, and $c^T = [c_1, ..., c_{2N_c}]$ is the vector of friction cone edges.
+For the $i$th contact, where $i \leq 2N_c$, we have $c_i = [F_{t_i}, F_{n_i}]$ consisting of a tangential force, $F_{t_i}$, and a normal force, $F_{n_i}$ We assume a hard point contact with Coulomb friction, therefore $|F_{t_i}| \leq \mu_s F_{n_i}$, where $\mu_s$ is the coefficient of static friction.

-In our case we assume that external wrenches on the object are negligible relative to the applied wrenches, i.e., $g_{ext}$ is the null wrench.
-Before we can use \eqref{eq: contactWrenchHull} to see if we are at a stable object-grasper position, we need to determine the configuration of fingers that result in static equilibrium of the grasper.
+In our case we assume that external forces on the part are negligible relative to the applied forces, i.e., $F_{ext}$ is the zero vector.
+Before we can use~\eqref{eq: contact force hull} to see if we are at a stable part-gripper position, we need to determine the configuration of fingers that result in static equilibrium of the gripper.